 Another casualty of the post-Ryder schisms was Geoffrey Robinson.
 Viewed by many as Stokes’ man, Robinson was accused of over-ambition, which does him some disservice.
 He saw the key to prosperity in growth and investment.
 Jaguar’s factories were woefully outdated and his plans involved overhauling plant and productivity.
-He untangled production bottlenecks and rebuilt bridges with an increasingly militant and disaffected workforce, fostering a spirit of co-operation and consultation.
-His attitudes to labour relations meant that in 1974, despite the oil crisis and BLMC’s collapse, Jaguar produced 32,000 cars; a figure that wouldn’t be bettered until 1985.
+He is said to have untangled production bottlenecks and rebuilt bridges with an increasingly disaffected workforce, fostering a spirit of consultation.
+His attitudes to labour relations meant that in 1974, despite the oil crisis and BLMC’s collapse, Jaguar produced 32,000 cars, a figure that wouldn’t be bettered until 1985.

-Two weeks after the Ryder report was published and following impassioned attempts to persuade Ryder to change his mind, Robinson resigned, denouncing the whole thing as madness.
+Two weeks after the Ryder report was published and following impassioned attempts to persuade Ryder to change his mind, Robinson resigned.
 For decades, his contribution has been dismissed, but this belies the efforts he made to get to grips with the legacy issues of the Lyons era.
-Fundamentally, he appeared to be on the right track, but he became a hostage to BLMC’s fortunes.
+Fundamentally, he appeared to be on the right track, but he became a hostage to fortune.

 Rudderless and in disarray, Robinson’s departure left Jaguar with Bob Knight as the last man standing.
 Thrust again into a role for which he was unprepared, Knight was probably the most unlikely rebel leader imaginable.
-A profound thinker, prone to legendary degrees of procrastination, he was known to inform subordinates that an engineer never makes a decision, he arrives at a conclusion.
-Notorious for a perfectionism which both infuriated and perplexed in equal measure, his fierce drive would almost single-handedly maintain progress as the sky fell in during 1975.
-Knight assumed a small measure of control and proceeded to batten down hatches against the ‘Leylandisation’ that was taking place across the organisation.
+A profound thinker, prone to legendary degrees of procrastination, and notorious for a perfectionism which both infuriated and perplexed in equal measure, his fierce drive would almost single-handedly maintain progress as the sky fell in during 1975.
+Knight assumed a small measure of control and proceeded to batten down hatches.

 He quickly grasped the key to survival lay in the retention of Jaguar’s Engineering autonomy.
 Thus began a subtle campaign of non-co-operation and stubborn defiance which would confuse and repel successive BL operating committees.
 For the next five years, all resistance was co-ordinated from Bob Knight’s technical bunker.
-Having completed their day’s work both he and deputy, Jim Randle would spend hours working out what Randle later described as ‘the politics of keeping us free‘, telling this author: “People very rarely give Bob the credit he deserves.
-He did all sorts to upset things, but he kept us free – he kept us alive!”
+Having completed their day’s work both he and deputy, Jim Randle would spend hours working out what Randle later described as ‘the politics of keeping us free‘.

 His adversaries had little hope against Knight’s keenly analytical brain, but if all else failed, he employed a swiftly gained political nous and filibustered.
 A chain-smoker, Knight would sit there smiling amiably through clouds of smoke, lecturing his interrogators on a given subject until they slowly lost the will to live.
 Thanks to these efforts, as well as some cunning deception in the loan of an XJ12 to Lord Ryder, the integration of Jaguar engineering was the only Ryder recommendation never implemented.

 The collapse of BLMC and its fallout saw the first phase of the XJ40 saga to a close.
-But it would only be Knight’s “sheer determination to fight the battle and to continue to fight the battle” that saw any progress at all.
+But it would only be Knight’s “sheer determination to fight the battle” that saw any progress at all.

 ©Driven to Write.
 All rights reserved.